loopmediagroup/es-alchemy/README.md

 Type: `Array`<br>
 Required.

-Contains the fields of the corresponding model that should be used for this node.
+Fields of the node model that are included in this index.
-Only fields defined in the model definition can be used.

 ##### sources

 Type: `Array`<br>
 Default: `[""]`

 Defines the relative sources for data ingestion.
-How exactly this works will be explained below when data ingestion and remapping is explained.
+How exactly this works will be explained under data ingestion and remapping.

 ##### nested

 Type: `Object`<br>
 Default: `{}`

-Defines all children of the node as an Object.
+Defines all children of the node.
 Keys indicate the relationship names and the values define the nodes.

 ##### flat